 Image: Apple

-Hold Assist is another new feature coming to your Phone app.
+Hold Assist is another new feature for the Phone app.
 When your iPhone detects holding music, it will automatically ask if you want to enable the feature.
 From there, your iPhone will keep the line active, but allow you to leave the call and do other things with your phone.
 When the iPhone detects the hold has ended, it'll notify you to return to the call.

 Adaptive Lock Screen